Hielscher Ultrasonics

 The ultrasonic generator (power supply) generates electrical oscillations of ultrasonic frequency (above audible frequency, e.g. 19kHz).
 This energy is transmitted to the sonotrode.

 The sonotrode (also referred to as probe or horn) is a mechanical component, that transmits the ultrasonic vibrations from the transducer to the material to be sonified.
 It has to be mounted really tightly to avoid frictions and losses.
 Depending on the sonotrode geometry, the mechanical vibrations are amplified or reduced.
 At the sonotrode surface, the mechanical vibrations are couples into the liquid.
 This results in the formation of microscopic bubbles (cavities) that expand during low pressure cycles and implode violently during high pressure cycles.
-This phenomenon is termed cavitation.
+This phenomenon is termed acoustic cavitation.
 Cavitation generates high shear forces at the sonotrode tip and causes the exposed material to become intensely agitated.

 The ultrasonic transducer (converter) is an electro-mechanical component, that converts electrical oscillations into mechanical vibrations.
 The electrical oscillations are generated by the generator.
 The mechanical vibrations are transmitted to the sonotrode.